Ikimonogakari: Formation and trials, 1999–2003

-Rise to fame, 2003-2008
+Rise to fame, 2003–2008

 In April 2003, the band resumed playing with a street show in front of the Hon-Atsugi Station on the Odakyū Odawara Line.
 In June, they did a one-band show at the Thunder Snake Atsugi live venue for the first time.
 A person who happened to be attending this performance ended up becoming their manager; this became the impetus for them to launch a major road tour.
 On August 25, they released their first indie album, Makoto ni Senetsu Nagara First Album wo Koshirae Mashita....
 On March 26, 2005, the band held a show in the small hall at the Atsugi City Culture Building (Atsugishi Bunka Kaikan); this was the first time the band had ever done a single-band show in a hall.

 On March 15, 2006, the band released their first single, SAKURA, produced by Masanori Shimada.
 This was their major label debut with Epic Records Japan of Sony.
 Their second single "Hanabi" was released on May 31, 2006, earning the band their first appearance on the Oricon top 10 chart with a number 5 debut.
 Between November 10 and 30, they held their first live tour, called "Ikimonogakari no Minna-san, Konni-Tour!
 2006".
 They released their first full-length studio album on March 7, 2007, entitled Sakura Saku Machi Monogatari, debuting at number 4 on the Oricon weekly album charts.
 Between May 24 to June 14, they went on a live tour to support this album.
 Their second major studio album, Life Album, came out on February 13, 2008, debuting at number 2 on the Oricon weekly album charts.
 This album's live tour was from March 30 to May 23.
-On July 7, they came out with their tenth single, "Bluebird", which also became an opening song for the Naruto anime, and the group's first to crack the Top 3 in Oricon Singles.
+On July 7, they came out with their tenth single, "Bluebird", which also became an opening song for the Naruto Shippuden anime, and the group's first to crack the Top 3 in Oricon Singles.
 On December 24, they released their third studio album, My Song Your Song.
 This album topped the Oricon weekly charts, becoming their first work to achieve a first ranking on any chart.
 On December 31, they debuted in the 59th NHK Kōhaku Uta Gassen festival which gave them considerable national exposure.

+The 2007 Japanese dub of the 2006 American animated film Monster House has "Seishun no Tobira" by the band in the end credits.